Skip to content

 4. Algeria

-Gifted with abundant oil resources, Algeria is ranked is ranked 10th in the world in terms of natural gas reserves, and sixth- largest gas exporter.
+Gifted with abundant oil resources, Algeria ranks 10th in the world in terms of natural gas reserves and is the sixth-largest gas exporter.
 It ranks 16th in oil reserves.

-The cost of living in Algeria Is not one you would expect to keep rising and rising.
+The cost of living in Algeria is not one you would expect to continue rising.
 Consumer goods are relatively cheap in Algeria.
 Excluding rent, a single person’s monthly costs average $400 in Algiers, the nation’s capital.

 World Position: 12